 The Birdville Independent School District does not discriminate on the basis of a disability by denying access to the benefits of District services, programs, or activities.
-To request information about the applicability of Title Birdville Independent School District does not activities.
-To request information about the applicability of Title Birdville Independent School District does not activities.
-To request information about the applicability of the Americans with Disabilities Act (ADA), interested persons should contact Skip Baskerville at (817) 547-5738.
+To request information about the applicability of Title Birdville Independent School District does not file II of the Americans with Disabilities Act (ADA), interested persons should contact skip Baskerville at (817) 547-5738.